CZ45000/symbologic-8/README.md

 Phase 2 (Evolution): Expanding the microcode width (e.g., to 6-bit or 8-bit buses) to accommodate richer dynamic variations and multi-state logic transitions, directly interfacing with the TernaryBreath co-processor layer without altering the underlying physical silicon fabric.

-   In the 1960s and 70s, pioneers like Chuck Moore (with Forth), designers of early non-binary computers, and theorists of data- and meaning-oriented architectures had already intuited the right direction.
-However, they collided with an insurmountable wall: the limitations of material technology, computing power, and above all, the complete lack of supporting tools (like AI) made the manual workload simply unsustainable for developing an alternative ecosystem.

-As a result, the tech world channeled its efforts—driven by convenience and industrial inertia—down the mainstream path of Boolean logic and the von Neumann architecture.
-That path has led us to extraordinary achievements, but today it has hit a dead end defined by energy waste, monstrous complexity, and insurmountable physical bottlenecks.

-Reviving those old paradigms today—combining them with modern computing power and leveraging AI as an "engine for translation and development"—literally means unlocking the next level of computer engineering.
-The past wasn't wrong; it simply arrived fifty years too early.